wp-plugins/hotspots/readme.txt

 **Plugin update does not seem to be working**
 If you're using a caching plugin such as W3TC then empty all page cache.
 Also empty your browser cache to ensure the latest JavaScript files are loaded.
 Also try to deactivate and then reactivate the plugin.

+** Heat map is now showing **
+The plugin relies on HTML5 canvas element to draw the heat map.
+Check your theme supports HTML5.
+Saving the mouse clicks and touch screen taps works in non HTML5 browsers.

-** How do I target different device pixel ratios, widths, zoom levels, devices, browsers and operating systems? ** In the heat maps tab you can filter by URL, width, device pixel ratio, zoom level, devices, browsers and operating systems.
+** How do I target different device pixel ratios, widths, zoom levels, devices, browsers and operating systems when viewing the heat map? **
+In the heat maps tab you can filter by URL, width, device pixel ratio, zoom level, devices, browsers and operating systems.
 Here you might see some different values which can be used to target different heat maps.
 Additional parameters can be passed along with the ?drawHeatMap=true query parameter to help target the heat maps:
 * width - Width i.e. 1600
 * devicePixelRatio - Device pixel ratio i.e. 1